On the Kodaira dimension of maximal orders: Canonical rings, maximal orders and function fields of division algebras

 By Proposition~\ref{graded:ore:pi:prop}, the set of nonzero homogeneous elements of $\Lambda^{\langle \ell \rangle}$ satisfy the left Ore conditions and we let $\kk(\Lambda,D)^{\langle \ell \rangle}$ denote the division ring obtained by localizing $R(\Lambda,D)^{\langle \ell \rangle}$ at the multiplicative Ore set of nonzero homogeneous elements and then taking degree zero elements.
 In particular:

 Furthermore, set:

 Our goal next is to study the division algebra $\kk(\Lambda,D)$.
-To that end, we say that a central simple algebra over a field $k$ is \emph{finitely generated} if it is the ring of quotients of a finitely generated $k$-algebra, which will necessarily be p.i.~ and prime.
+To that end, we say that a central simple algebra over a field $k$ (and not necessarily with centre $k$) is \emph{finitely generated} if it is the ring of quotients of a finitely generated $k$-algebra, which will necessarily be p.i.~ and prime.
 We use the following lemma.